develCuy/community-hub/src/docs/biz/README.md

 We are excited for your deployment onto Rollux!
 You will be welcomed by a great community 🫂🫂.
 Make sure to jump into the `#🔨│builder-general` [Discord](https://discord.gg/rollux/) channel ⚙️⚙️!

-The business development team gets a flurry of inbound messages and calls every day and we reply to them as efficiently as possible, but we are only human!
+The business development team gets a flurry of inbound messages and contact requests every day and we reply to them as efficiently as possible, but we are only human!
 Please be patient if you are in need of direct support.
 We cannot always provide direct help, but we strive to help everyone succeed on Rollux through the various resources we provide to projects.